dineshreddynaredla/react-book-repo/styled-components.md

   {card.content}
 </card>
 ```
 However these components are likely to be quite simple and only just render their child element.
-So what you need to ask yourself is do I really need a component for that, when all I want to do is add some CSS styling and call my HTML element what I please.
+So what you need to ask yourself is do I really need a component for that, when all I want to do is add some CSS styling and name my HTML element what I please?
 If this is where your thoughts are heading then maybe `styled-components` library might be for you?

 ## Installing and setting up styled-components